-RE: Attachment of Compensation
+RE: Attachment of Compensation ITEM: AP3-120-1

-Section 15 of the Act gives the Board the authority to attach compensation payments for any amount owed to the Board by the recipient.
+Section 120 of the Act gives the Board the authority to attach compensation payments for any amount owed to the Board by the recipient.

-A sum payable as compensation or by way of commutation of a periodic payment in respect of it is not capable of being assigned, charged or attached, nor must it pass by operation of law except to a personal representative, and a claim must not be set off against it, except for money advanced by way of financial or other social welfare assistance owing to the Province or to a municipality, or for money owing to the accident fund.
+- (1) The following apply to an amount payable as compensation or by way of commutation of a periodic payment in respect of compensation: - the amount is not capable of being assigned, charged or (a) attached: - (b) the amount must not pass by operation of law except to a personal representative. - (2)A claim must not be set off against an amount referred to in subsection (1), except for money - (a) advanced by way of financial or other social welfare assistance owing to the government, or - (b) owing to the accident fund.

-If a proprietor or partner with Personal Optional Protection has sustained an injury or occupational disease in the course of the business and is entitled to wage-loss compensation or pension benefits, and the business owes assessments to the Board, the Board may attach all or a portion of those benefits.
+If a proprietor or partner with Personal Optional Protection has sustained an injury or occupational disease in the course of the business and is entitled to wage-loss benefits or permanent disability benefits, and the business owes assessments to the Board, the Board may attach all or a portion of those benefits.
 This also applies to a director of a limited company who was personally responsible for the non-payment of assessments by the corporation.

 Before compensation payments may be attached, the employer or affected individual must be given an opportunity to pay the outstanding amount.
-The amount of the compensation payment to be attached is determined after considering such factors as the marital status of the individual, the number of dependents and the amount of compensation available for attachment.
+The amount of the compensation payment to be attached is determined after considering such factors as the marital status of the individual, the number of dependants and the amount of compensation available for attachment.